hbctraining/Intro-to-R/lessons/05_introR-data-wrangling2.md

 Similar to reading in data, there are a wide variety of functions available allowing you to export data in specific formats.
 Another commonly used function is `write.table`, which allows you to specify the delimiter you wish to use.
 This function is commonly used to create tab-delimited files.

-> **NOTE**:
->
-> Sometimes when writing a dataframe with row names to file, the column names will align starting with the row names column.
+> **NOTE:** Sometimes when writing a dataframe with row names to file, the column names will align starting with the row names column.
 To avoid this, you can include the argument `col.names = NA` when writing to file to ensure all of the column names line up with the correct column values.

-> Writing a vector of values to file requires a different function than the functions available for writing dataframes.
+Writing a vector of values to file requires a different function than the functions available for writing dataframes.
 You can use `write()` to save a vector of values to file.
 For example:
->

 ```r
 write(glengths, file="data/genome_lengths.txt", ncolumns=1)
 ```
->

 ***

 > ### An R package for data wrangling
 > The methods presented above are using base R functions for data wrangling.
-Later we will explore the Tidyverse suite of packages, specifically designed to make data wrangling easier.
+Later we will explore the **Tidyverse suite of packages**, specifically designed to make data wrangling easier.

 ---